lueschem/lueschem.github.io/_posts/2020-01-31-Getting-Started-with-a-new-Embedded-System.md

 Let's assume that your company already has a long track record of selling embedded systems and therefore there is a requirement to align the software stack of your new embedded device with the one of its predecessors.
 Most likely the vendor BSP will not fulfill this requirement and it is anyway not integrated into your CI/CD toolchain.
-This is now the time to have a close look at the existing vendor BSP and figure out the right modifications you have to do on your software stack in order to support the new hardware generation.
+This is the moment to take a close look at the existing vendor BSP and to figure out the right modifications you have to do on your software stack in order to support the new hardware generation.

 In this blog post we will learn how we turn